-If, after the pledge of the Residual Claims, the Issuer regains a long-term rating from Moody's of at least 'A3(cr)' (or such other minimum rating as determined to be applicable or agreed from time to time by Moody's) and retains such rating for a consecutive period of twelve months (or such other period as determined to be applicable or agreed from time to time by Moody's) (each such rating uplift event, a "RC Release Trigger Event"), the CBC and the Trustee will be obliged to release the rights of pledge vested on the Residual Claims.
+After the RC Release Trigger Event, the CBC and the Trustee will be obliged to release the rights of pledge vested on the Residual Claims.
 In addition, each of the CBC and the Trustee undertakes to release such right of pledge on any Residual Claims if (i) the principal amount outstanding in respect of the relevant Transferred Receivable secured by the same Related Security has been repaid in full together with all accrued interest and other secured amounts due under or in connection with the related Loan or (ii) all Transferred Receivables that are secured by the same Related Security as such Residual Claims have been retransferred to the relevant Originator in accordance with the terms of the Guarantee Support Agreement.

-The Guarantee Support Agreement provides that each Originator represents and warrants that the relevant Receivable was originated by the relevant Originator.
-This representation and warranty includes origination by an originator (i) which has Merged into the relevant Originator or (ii) whose Relevant Assets and Liabilities have been acquired by the relevant Originator pursuant to a Demerger and the relevant Originator (or any relevant Merged Originator or Demerged Originator) has not transferred any receivable (including but not limited to any Residual Claim) secured by the Related Security to any party other than (a) the CBC or (b) in the case of a Merged Originator or Demerged Originator, the relevant Originator.
+The Guarantee Support Agreement provides that each Originator represents and warrants that the relevant Receivable was originated by the relevant Originator or was transferred to the relevant Originator by means of a contract transfer (contractsoverneming).
+This representation and warranty further provides that the relevant Receivable (A) was originated by an originator (i) which has Merged into the relevant Originator or (ii) whose Relevant Assets and Liabilities have been acquired by the relevant Originator pursuant to a Demerger or (B) if it was not the originated by the relevant Originator, has been acquired by the relevant Originator by means of a contract transfer and the relevant Borrowers have cooperated with such contract transfer, and the transferor of such contract was the originator of the relevant Receivable and such transferor has no Residual Claims nor may it acquire any Residual Claim, unless such transferor has entered into an intercreditor agreement with the CBC, and in each case, the relevant Originator (or any relevant Merged Originator or Demerged Originator) has not, transferred any receivable (including but not limited to any Residual Claim) secured by the Related Security to any party other than (a) the CBC or (b) in the case of a Merged Originator or Demerged Originator, the relevant Originator.

-The relevant Originator further agrees in the Guarantee Support Agreement that if it transfers any Residual Claims vis-à-vis the relevant Borrowers which are secured by the relevant All-monies Security (or where applicable Fixed Security), it will simultaneously transfer its corresponding obligations and rights under the intercreditor arrangement to the relevant transferee and that if the CBC transfers a Transferred

-Receivable to any transferee other than the relevant Originator or insurer, it is entitled to transfer its corresponding rights and obligations under the intercreditor arrangement to the relevant transferee.
+The relevant Originator further agrees in the Guarantee Support Agreement that if it transfers any Residual Claims vis-à-vis the relevant Borrowers which are secured by the relevant All-monies Security (or where applicable Fixed Security), it will simultaneously transfer its corresponding obligations and rights under the intercreditor arrangement to the relevant transferee and that if the CBC transfers a Transferred Receivable to any transferee other than the relevant Originator or insurer, it is entitled to transfer its corresponding rights and obligations under the intercreditor arrangement to the relevant transferee.